 Please note however.
 The minimum dye batch size for our wide width fabrics is 250m , for fabrics over 183cm (72″) in width.

-To show how big and issue dye batch variation is to the industry you only need to carry out a Google search on the subject.
+John England is sometimes asked about colour shade variation between dye batches.
+To show how big an issue shade variation between dye batches is to the industry you only need to carry out a Google search on the subject.

 John England is not a dyer themselves so does not have full control of the dyeing process.
-Unfortunately we rely on third-party dyers to provide us with a service.
+Unfortunately we rely on third-party dyers to give us a service.
+We do use our knowledge of the industry to try and minimise problems for our customers.

 A wide range of on-trend colours

-To make this stock holding affordable John England must dye small batches of 150-300 metres.
+John England is a relatively small company so to make it affordable to hold a range of colours in stock John England must dye small batches of 150-300 metres.
 Dyeing in small batches is much more expensive, and problematic.
 This obviously creates the problem of variation between batches.
 It is much more difficult to control dyeing in small batches, and between small batches.
+Especially if non-standard dyes are used.

-Fabrics made from natural fibres can often have more of a problem.
-There can be natural variations in the fibres, yarns and fabric themselves.
+Apart from this fabrics made from natural fibres can often have more of a problem anyhow.
+There is natural variations in the fibres, yarns and fabric themselves.

 Recognising the market they are in, some top end manufacturers make a feature out of this small batch manufacturing variation.
 This is because it is an indicator, to the cognoscenti, that you are using bespoke made fabrics, dyed in expensive small batches.

-As mentioned previously John England does not accept this argument.
+As mentioned before John England does not accept this argument.
 It is a management problem.

 One way John England manages this situation is by issuing every batch with a batch number (FE????).
 Customers if they are aware of this number can quote it when requesting top-ups.
 If there is any of this batch still in stock for their repeat order they can minimise dye batch variation.
-This is especially a problem if the repeat order is to be used with the previous order.
+This is especially a problem if the repeat order is being made-up with the previous order.
 Possibly as extra curtains, cushions, or to repair upholstery.

 Quality control is important when managing the problem of dye batch variation.
-Samples must be requested for approval before the bulk is dyed.
-These are rejected if not up to standard.
+John England get samples for approval from the dyer before the bulk dyeing to allow rejection if not up to standard.
+However, it is not always easy to reject a dye batch if the customer is pushing for urgent delivery.

 Cutting to length is not a service John England regularly provide, but can quote for.